 Port Elisabeth Seaview Predator park, South Africa

 As you arrive at the parking area for the Lions and Tigers enclosures, you will note that this is where we have lions and tigers visible for all to see as well as offering picnic and braai facilities.
 Take a walk to see our White and Tawny (Brown) Lions, which are the largest cats in Africa!
-You will also see the endangered Siberian Tigers, of which are the largest cat species in the world!
+You will also see the endangered Siberian Tigers, which are the largest cat species in the world!
 Followed by their close relatives, the Bengal Tigers in their own enclosure.

-A short drive up to the car park for the hilltop, licensed, restaurant you can relax before taking the boardwalk view over the Sanctuary area.
-It is in this area where you will see many more predators including leopards, puma, caracals, servals, meerkats, bush pig, and farm animals such as goats, pigs, and a miniature pony.
+A short drive up to the car park for the hilltop, licensed, the restaurant you can relax before taking the boardwalk view over the Sanctuary area.
+It is in this area where you will see many more predators including leopards, puma, caracals, servals, meerkats, bush pigs, and farm animals such as goats, pigs, and a miniature pony.

 Recommended Vegan Restaurant Two Olives

-Place to stay No. 5 by Mantis
+A place to stay No. 5 by Mantis

 Rabat, Morocco